babuvt-labs/AppCatCLI-HTMLReporter/GenHTMLReport/README.md

   - **Collapsible affected file locations** - Click to expand/collapse the list of affected files
   - **Microsoft documentation links** - Direct links to relevant Microsoft Learn articles and documentation
 - **Modern UI**: Responsive design with hover effects and smooth animations
-- **Export Ready**: Self-contained HTML file with embedded CSS and JavaScript
+- **Export Ready**: Self-contained HTML file with embedded CSS (no external JS or chart dependencies)

 ## Usage